 The Company leases its office and research facilities in Waltham and Lexington, Massachusetts under non-cancellable operating leases that expire at various dates through year 2023.
 Terms of the agreements generally provide for an initial rent-free period and future rent escalation, and provide that in addition to minimum lease rental payments, the Company is responsible for a pro-rata share of common area operating expenses.
-The Company's wholly-owned subsidiary, ProChon, also leases facilities in Woburn, Massachusetts and Israel.
+The Company's wholly-owned subsidiary, ProChon, also leases a facility in Woburn, Massachusetts which expired during the second quarter of 2016.
+The Company does not plan to renew the lease.

-Rent expense under operating lease agreements amounted to approximately \$266 and \$275 for the three months ended September 30, 2015 and 2014, respectively, and \$857 and \$608 for the nine months ended September 30, 2015 and 2014, respectively.
-In addition, the Company maintained a stand-by letter of credit in connection with the Lexington facility lease of \$137 at September 30, 2015 and December 31, 2014.
-This amount is classified as restricted cash in the condensed consolidated balance sheets.
+Rent expense under operating lease agreements amounted to approximately \$236 and \$300 for the three months ended June 30, 2016 and 2015, respectively, and \$494 and \$591 for the six months ended June 30, 2016 and 2015, respectively.

-As an inducement to enter into its Waltham facility lease, the lessor agreed to provide the Company with a construction allowance of up to \$3,184 towards the total cost of tenant improvements.
+As an inducement to enter into its Waltham and Lexington facility leases, the lessors agreed to provide the Company with construction allowances of up to \$3,184 and \$996, respectively towards the total cost of tenant improvements.
 The Company has recorded these costs in the condensed consolidated balance sheet as leasehold improvements, with the corresponding liability as deferred lease incentive.
-This liability is amortized on a straight-line basis over the term of the lease as a reduction of rent expense.
+The liability is amortized on a straight-line basis over the term of the leases as a reduction of rent expense.